codechimp-org/ha-menu/README.md

 * Turning available switches, lights, automations and input_boolean's on and off
 * Activating scenes and scripts
 * input_select option menus
+* Viewing sensor values (Sensors have to be specifically added to a group)

 HA Menu supports MacOS 10.13 (High Sierra) and later.

 ![alt text](Art/menu.png "HA Menu")